rustdesk/doc.rustdesk.com/content/manual/mac/_index.en.md

 It seems no quick fix, we need to fix together with our Flutter version.
 {{% /notice %}}

-To capture screen, you need to grant `RustDesk` **accessibility** permission and **screen recording** permission.
+To capture screen, you need to grant `RustDesk` **Accessibility** permission and **Screen Recording** permission.
 RustDesk will guide you to the settings window.

 | RustDesk window | Settings window |
 | ---- | ---- |
 | ![](/docs/en/manual/mac/images/acc.png) | ![](/docs/en/manual/mac/images/acc3.png?v2) |

 If you have enabled it in the settings window, but RustDesk still warns.
-Please Remove RustDesk from the settings windows by the `-` button, and click on `+` button, select RustDesk in `/Applications`.
+Please remove RustDesk from the settings windows by the `-` button, and click on `+` button, select RustDesk in `/Applications`.

 | `-` and `+` button | Select RustDesk |
 | ---- | ---- |
 | ![](/docs/en/manual/mac/images/acc2.png) | ![](/docs/en/manual/mac/images/add.png?v2) |

-Please copy above steps for **screen recording** permission.
+Please copy above steps for **Screen Recording** permission.

 ![](/docs/en/manual/mac/images/screen.png?v2)